 Stringing your Popcorn

-A few pieces may break off here and there, and this is a bit of a messy craft.
-I try to push the needle through the two sides/leaves of the popped popcorn, or the middle avoiding the hard kernel.
+- A few pieces may break off here and there, and this can be a bit of a messy craft.
+I try to push the needle through the the middle avoiding the hard kernel.

 Storing a Popcorn Garland